Benefits to studying abroad

 Academic recognition for your studies abroad

-If you do spend time in another European Union country as part of your UK degree, your studies should receive full academic recognition from your home institution under the European Credit Transfer System (ECTS).
+If you spend time in another European Union country as part of your UK degree, your studies should receive full academic recognition from your home institution under the European Credit Transfer System (ECTS).